-Seeking judgement, also known as tahakum
+Seeking judgment, also known as tahakum

 Islam provides solutions to all situations, in old and newer times.
 Its law system is for all times.